Preschool Math Activity Counting 1-2-3

 Homemade counting activity for preschoolers

-Kids can make a counting wheel
+Kids can make their own counting wheel.

 Kids can color the frame or decorate the frame with stickers.